Emerick History, Family Crest & Coats of Arms

 The surname Emerick was first found in the Rhine region, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The name may have its origin in the ancient Roman colony of Embrika or Emrik, mentioned as early as the 7th century, which became a possession of Brandenburg in 1609.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Emerick family
+Early History of the Emerick family

 This web page shows only a small excerpt of our Emerick research.
 Another 88 words (6 lines of text) covering the years 1559, 1732, 1742, 1813, 1824, and 1833 are included under the topic Early Emerick History in all our PDF Extended History products and printed products wherever possible.